zellular-xyz/zsequencer/docs/source/protocol.rst

 * **Sharing Evidence:** The node shares the problematic transactions with other nodes and collects their signatures to confirm the Sequencer's malfunction.

-* **Triggering a Switch:** If the threshold number of nodes confirms the issue, the node sends the collected signatures to all nodes to initiate the switching process.
+* **Triggering a Switch:** If more than 1/3 of nodes confirms the issue, the node sends the collected signatures to all nodes to initiate the switching process.

 Switching
 ~~~~~~~~~